aibtcdev/agent-tools-ts/src/stacks-dao/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, email support@your-org.com or join our Discord community.
+For support, email support@aibtc.dev or join our Discord community.